Current Repo Rate: 2022_WC

 Frequently Asked Questions

-When the RBI lowers the repo rate, commercial banks can enjoy lowered borrowing costs, and the benefit will be passed along to customers.
+When the RBI lowers the Repo Rate, commercial banks can enjoy lowered borrowing costs, and the benefit will be passed along to customers.
 Homeowners’ interest rates are lowered as a result.
-Similar to this, when the repo rate rises, banks also experience an increase in borrowing costs, which results in an increase in the interest rate on home loans.
+Similar to this, when the Repo Rate rises, banks also experience an increase in borrowing costs, which results in an increase in the interest rate on Home Loans.

 The Marginal Cost of Funds Based Lending Rate or MCLR is the minimum lending rate below which a bank cannot lend.
 The Reserve Bank of India introduced the MCLR on April 1, 2016, for determining the interest rates for loans.
 It replaced the base rate system which was previously used to decide a commercial bank’s lending rates.
 Basically, banks take into account MCLR before deciding the maximum interest rate they can charge for loans.